josephdpurcell/how-to-remove-invasive-plants/presentations/2025-01-27-IGC/content.md

 ## Disclaimer <!-- omit in toc -->

-I am not an expert, this is simply my perspective.
+I am a hobbyist, not an expert.

-## Assumptions
+## Assumptions <!-- omit in toc -->

 - You are wanting to develop skills for removing invasive plants and are a beginner
 - You know the importance of getting rid of invasive plants (impact on state parks and local ecology)